paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-053-machine-guns-destructive-devices-and-certain-other-firearms.md

 <a id="section-5821"></a>
 ## § 5821.
 Making tax
-**(a) Rate** There shall be levied, collected, and paid upon the making of a firearm a tax at the rate of $200 for each firearm made.
+**(a) Rate** There shall be levied, collected, and paid upon the making of a firearm a tax at the rate of—

+(1) $200 for each firearm made in the case of a machinegun or a destructive device, and

+(2) $0 for any firearm made which is not described in paragraph (1).

 **(b) By whom paid** The tax imposed by subsection (a) of this section shall be paid by the person making the firearm.